emmysm/fermat-apps-queue/README.md

 ### Adding a candidate Fermat APP to the Queue

-Open an Issue in this repo and plese do this:
+Open an Issue in this repo and please do this:

 * At the subject mention you startup name and that you are requesting to add a project to the queue.
 * At the message body give a brief description of what your APP needs to do.
 Don't forget to tag the @fermat-apps-queue-team to call our attention.